NEW: UntitledImGuiFramework interactive web demo

 How do we achieve this

-2. Applications are, in most cases, built as self-sustained atoms that don't necessarily depend on any other UDE application
+2. Applications are, in most cases, built as self-contained atoms that don't necessarily depend on any other UDE application

-4. For formats such as foreign themes, we build multidimensional adapters and conversion tools
+4. For formats such as foreign themes, we build multidirectional adapters and conversion tools

 5. All our libraries provide a C and C++ API.
 The C API can be used to create bindings to any programming language

 6. We utilise compile flags to enable and disable features.
-This applies to our toolkit when compiling an application statically or to a number of our applications, where some additional features can be disabled through compile flags
+This applies to our toolkit when compiling an application statically, or to a number of our applications, where some additional features can be disabled through these flags

 Cross-desktop compatibility